SecurityEssentials/HipsterWorkshop/README.md

 This package contains the full materials and instructions to run the workshop either online or face-to-face.

-Download the latest version of the package here.
-TBD.
+Download the current release of the package [here](https://github.com/SecurityEssentials/HipsterWorkshop/releases/latest/download/HipsterWorkshop.zip).